A Fleeting GLIMPSE of N/O Enrichment at Cosmic Dawn: Evidence for Wolf Rayet N Stars in a z = 6.1 Galaxy: JWST/NIRSpec Spectra

 Broad emission components are clearly visible at the base of some of the emission lines in the GLIMPSE-D spectrum of RXCJ2248-ID3.
 Such broad emission features can be produced by stellar winds, shocks, or turbulence.
 Since \ion{He}{2} \W1640 and \W4687 emission lines can be affected by stellar winds, we fit these features with an unconstrained Gaussian width.
 Using the \texttt{jwst-msa} package \citep{deGraaff24}, we deconvolved all measured FWHMs with the modeled wavelength-dependent line spread function (LSF).
 We found the \ion{He}{2} lines to be broadened compared to purely nebular lines.
 For the \ion{He}{2} \W4687 line, the velocity width is $528\pm100$ km s$^{-1}$, which is more than two times broader than the narrow nebular H$\beta$ component with $v_{\rm FWHM}=243\pm25$ km s$^{-1}$.\looseness=-4

-The strongest rest-optical H and [\ion{O}{3}] emission lines have complex profiles with both narrow and broad emission components.
-To fit these profiles, we tested three different multi-component profile combination fits for the H$\alpha +$[\ion{N}{2}] complex.
+The strongest rest-optical H (H$\gamma$, H$\beta$, and H$\alpha$) and [\ion{O}{3}] (\W4364, \W\W4960,5008) emission lines have complex profiles with both narrow and broad emission components.
+Such broad components may also be present in the rest-UV and fainter rest-optical emission lines, but none are obvious given the lower S/N of these emission features and/or underlying continuum.
+To fit these profiles, we tested three different multicomponent profile combination fits for the H$\alpha +$[\ion{N}{2}] complex.
 For all three fits, the narrow H$\alpha$ and [\ion{N}{2}] \W\W6550,6585 lines were fit by Gaussians with a single velocity width, but the broad component was fit with either: (1) a single Gaussian profile, (2) two Gaussian profiles, or (3) a single exponential profile.
 The single broad Gaussian profile fit had strong residuals near the center of the broad component, so did not provide a good fit to the observed emission profile.
-Both the double Gaussian profile and the exponential profile provided relatively good visual fits, but the double Gaussian fit had a lower reduced chi-squared ($\chi^2_{\rm 2Gauss}=0.93$ vs $\chi^2_{\rm exp.}=1.52$) and Bayesian Inference Criteria (BIC$_{\rm 2Gauss}=36$ vs (BIC$_{\rm exp.}=87$), and so was adopted as the better statistical fit.\looseness=-2
+Both the double Gaussian profile and the exponential profile provided relatively good visual fits, but the double Gaussian fit had a lower reduced chi-squared ($\chi^2_{\rm 2Gauss}=0.93$ versus $\chi^2_{\rm exp.}=1.52$) and Bayesian inference criteria (BIC$_{\rm 2Gauss}=36$ versus (BIC$_{\rm exp.}=87$), and so was adopted as the better statistical fit.\looseness=-2

-The right panel of Figure~\ref{fig:fits} shows the best multi-component fit to the H$\alpha +$[\ion{N}{2}] complex.
+The right panel of Figure~\ref{fig:fits} shows the best multicomponent fit to the H$\alpha +$[\ion{N}{2}] complex.
 Since all kinematically-similar lines in the Balmer emission series arise from the same gas, we expect the H$\beta$ and H$\gamma$ profiles to be well fit by scaling the H$\alpha$ best fit.
 Therefore, we constrained the velocity widths of the H$\beta$ and H$\gamma$ emission components to match the narrow $+$ double broad Gaussian H$\alpha$ fit, accounting for the wavelength-dependent LSF.
 We found excellent fit results, with similarly small reduced-$\chi^2$ and BIC values.
 This means that the \ion{H}{1} lines are well fit by a profile with (1) a strong, narrow ($\sim$250 km s$^{-1}$) nebular component, (2) a moderate ($\sim20$\%\ of total flux), broad component ($\sim$670 km s$^{-1}$), and (3) a weak ($\sim10$\%\ of total flux), very broad ($\sim$2530 km s$^{-1}$) component.